 As a platform, every Theia release also contains improvements for adopters, i.e. people building tools and IDEs based on Theia.
 The 1.27 release introduces a styling service that allows adopters to dynamically change styles using code.
 This allows all sorts of use cases when customizing the look and feel of Theia.
 A simple example where this is already used is to fix specific themes that do not correctly specify a color for the background of popups.
 This is shown in the screenshot below, on the left, the popup gets transparent, on the right, the styling service is used to dynamically fix the issue.

 Every Theia-based application is split into a backend and a frontend.
 This allows to deploy Theia applications as desktop applications (using Electron), but be deployed remotely in the cloud and accessed via a browser.
 Theia relies on JSON-RPC for exchanging messages between frontend and backend processes.
 In Theia 1.27, the team did a big overhaul of the JSON-RPC communication which led to significant performance improvements.
 This is especially noticeable when loading big files (>10MB) where the new protocol is up to 30 times faster than before.
-For the upcoming release, another performance improvement is planned for the VS Code extension API that Theia provides, see here for the details.
+For the upcoming release, another performance improvement is planned for the VS Code extension API that Theia provides, see this PR for the details.

 Although this feature is still experimental in VS Code, Theia 1.27 already supports requesting access to WebUSB, WebSerial and WebHID devices.
 This is very useful for embedded development and Theia is heavily adopted in this domain.
-As you might know, there is CDT.cloud, a C/C++ environment based on Theia, check it out!
+As you might know, there is CDT Cloud, a C/C++ environment based on Theia, check it out!

 All these features and improvements (in total 76) were the result of one month of intensive development.
 Eclipse Theia follows a monthly release schedule.We are looking forward to the next release due at the end of July, stay tuned!
 To be notified about future releases, follow Theia on Twitter and register to our mailing list.